 Another critical challenge involves managing lane changes on freeways to improve traffic efficiency, which is the primary focus of our work.
 Studies such as \cite{pan2016modeling,xu2011analysis} demonstrate that lane changes significantly impact traffic safety and efficiency.
 Further research shows that CAVs can enhance these metrics in traffic congestion, particularly with high CAV penetration rates \cite{wang2019review,monteiro2023safe}.
 At the macroscopic level, an implicit strategy for managing lane changes is the implementation of restricted-use lanes, such as High Occupancy Vehicle (HOV) lanes \cite{menendez2007effects,naseri2024simulating}.
+Related multi-class macroscopic traffic models further show the importance of class-aware and lane-level representations.
+Classical multi-class extensions of LWR-type and kinematic-wave models describe heterogeneous traffic by assigning different states or behavioral parameters to different vehicle classes \cite{wong2002multi,logghe2008multi}.
+More recent multiclass CTM-based models describe mixed traffic with human-driven vehicles and autonomous or connected automated vehicles, where traffic capacity, wave speed, and lane-level flow dynamics depend on the class composition and penetration rate \cite{levin2016multiclass,pan2021multiclass}.
 To optimize individual lane change decisions and trajectories, researchers have developed collaborative driving strategies.
 For example, game-theory-based methods, such as the Nash bargaining approach in \cite{lin2019pay}, aim to optimize traffic flow.
 Optimization-based methods \cite{tajalli2022distributed,xu2020bi} seek to mitigate congestion near conflict areas by coordinating CAV lane change decisions.
 Additionally, Multi-Agent Reinforcement Learning (MARL) methods have been proposed to achieve robust generalization performance \cite{bhalla2020deep,chen2023deep}.

 However, existing DRL models for lane change control face two significant challenges.
 First, given the expected low penetration of CAVs in the near future, performance under varying penetration rates must be carefully evaluated.
 Experimental findings in \cite{talebpour2016influence} reveal that while CAVs can enhance traffic stability, substantial improvements are primarily observed at higher penetration rates.
 Second, the accurate collection of traffic state information, particularly in large-scale environments, is often prohibitively expensive or even infeasible.
 Many existing approaches assume robust vehicle-to-vehicle or vehicle-to-infrastructure communication.
 However, as noted in \cite{hua2023multi}, challenges such as communication latency, limited data bandwidth, and privacy concerns can impede the effectiveness of centralized training schemes.